mishrahimanshu2000/MentorPlus/README.md

 # MentorPlus
-Task assinged by MentorPlus for Mobile App Development Internship.
+Task assinged by MentorPlus for Android Internship.

 After the Main Activity just Click on Next Activity Button.